cambridgehackers/connectal/tests/spikehw/README.md

     [checkSignature:154] read status from '/dev/connectal' was only 0 bytes long [dmaManagerOnce:44]
     axi eth status mmcm_locked=1 irq=0 intr sources=0
-    AXI Ethernet Identification 09000000 (expected 09000000)
+    First word of boot ROM 00000000 (expected 00001137) AXI Ethernet Identification 09000000 (expected 09000000)

-The last two lines are the actual output, showing that the MMCM locked on the reference clock and that it was able to read a register from the AXI Ethernet Subsystem.
+The last three lines are the actual test output.

+If the first word of the boot ROM is 0, then it is because bootromx4.hex is missing.